 Have you or a loved one been accused of a sex crime or sex offense such as lewd and lascivious molestation, you are not alone!

 An accusation of a sex crime can have lifetime consequences.
 A conviction can carry an extended prison sentence.
 State law provides that even after completing a prison sentence on a sex offense that the State can petition to keep a person in “sex offender treatment” indefinitely.

 That “sex offender treatment” is held at a secure location behind secure fences and locked doors.
 Additionally, someone convicted of an enumerated sex offense may be labeled a sex offender or a sexual predator and placed on a Statewide website for a minimum of 20 years.
 Even an accusation of a sex crime can permanently affect and alter your business and personal relationships.

 A sex offense can include many types of alleged behavior.
-Touching a minor in an inappropriate place can be the sex offense of lewd and lascivious behavior or conduct.
-Any type of sexual penetration of a minor constitutes sexual battery.
-If the minor is under the age of 12, that offense can be the offense of capital sexual battery carrying a mandatory life sentence.
+Touching a minor in an inappropriate place can be the sex offense of lewd and lascivious behavior or conduct, this can be true even if the touching is on the outside of the clothing.
+Any type of sexual penetration of a minor constitutes sexual battery, which was formerly called rape.
+If the minor is under the age of 12, that offense can become the offense of capital sexual battery carrying a mandatory life sentence.
 Sexual penetration without consent on an adult or with an adult who is unable to consent can be sexual battery.
+You can imagine the many scenarios which the police may determine are ‘without consent’.
 Exposure of sexual organs can be classified as a sex crime.

 Sex crimes are set forth in Florida statutes.
 They are mainly found in chapters 794 and 800.
 A conviction for sex offense can not only mean time in prison, or probation either instead of or in addition to prison, and other criminal penalties, but a lifetime listing on the sex offender registry.